|

 Dog-Friendly Areas and Trails

-German Shepherd dog at Crater Lake
+German Shepherd dog at Crater Lake.

 Leash Rules and Pet Etiquette

-Some key pet etiquette reminders:
+Here are a few pet etiquette reminders:

 Preparation for Your Trip